zaiisao/Documentation/en/Interactive Broadcast/inject_stream_web.md

 	Client.addInjectStreamUrl(url, config);
 	```

 	You can modify the parameter values of `config` to set the resolution, bitrate, frame rate, and audio sampling rate of the injected stream.
-For more information, see [Agora Live Inject Stream Config](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/java/classio_1_1agora_1_1rtc_1_1live_1_1_live_inject_stream_config.html).
+For more information, see [InjectStreamConfig](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.injectstreamconfig.html).

 - To remove an injected media stream:

-	The broadcaster (host) in the live broadcast channel can call the `removeInjectStreamUrl` method to remove a previously injected media stream.
+	The broadcaster (host) in the live broadcast channel can call the `Client.removeInjectStreamUrl` method to remove a previously injected media stream.

 	```javascript
 	Client.removeInjectStreamUrl(url);